Guillaume-Lafosse/banking-app/README.md

 Just remove one direction in one navigation graph and recreate it.
 Android Studio can then re-index directions properly.

 If you want to test this app with successful payments, notice than the correct PIN is 753159.

+Last thing: this app use free-plan heroku backend, so first time you run it the loading of cards could be longer.